 Once the river betting round completes, five face-up community cards are displayed and at least one active player is there.
 All the active players have to then showdown their cards and the highest-ranking player will win the pot amount.
 If two or more players hold the winning hand then the pot amount will be distributed in the same proportion.

 Note: Omaha poker is the variant of poker in which the best two hole cards in your hand and the best three cards from the community cards are used to make the best five-card hand rank for winning the game.

 Example: Remember that you can use two cards of the four hole cards and three cards of the five community cards to make the winning hand.

 After all the rounds are completed the winner can be determined in the following way:

 On the board suppose following cards are displayed: 2♦, J♠, Q♠, K♥, A♣

 Player 1 will have straight of: 9♠, 10♥, J♠, Q♠, K♥

 Player 2 will have just a pair of: 2♠, 2♦, 10♠, K♥, A♣

-Conclusion: Player 1 wins with high ranking card of straight over lower ranking card of a pair
+Conclusion: Player 1 wins with the high ranking card of straight over the lower-ranking card of a pair